 The slamming of fire doors at Newport Junior School was causing disruption and damage to the doors and staff were worried about possible injuries.
-This led to doors being illegally wedged open.
-Freedor was installed so doors could be held open when required, and also to take the weight away from closed fire doors making them much easier to open.
+Click here to find out how they took the weight out of the fire doors.

 Closed fire doors perform a vital function, but being able to keep them open improves access and quality of life for everyone.
 Fitting a door retainer that closes doors automatically in the case of an emergency offers peace of mind and easy compliance with regulations.